 If you’ve ever spent any time with dogs, you know that they wag their tails a lot.
 Though your dog cannot speak to you with words, they use their tails to communicate various messages and emotions.
-In this article, we will examine the different messages and emotions that dogs are trying to convey when they wag their tails at us.

 Tail Position

 One of the most important aspects of interpreting your dog’s tail wags is paying attention to its tail position.
 All dogs have a “neutral” tail position, which can vary from breed to breed.
-A relaxed dog’s tail will typically hang downward, toward its heels.
-Some breeds, such as the Boston Terrier, have tails that curl instead of hanging down, and some, like the Beagle, tend to hold their tails vertically when they are relaxed.
+A relaxed dog’s tail will typically hang downward toward its heels.
+Some breeds, such as the Boston Terrier, have tails that curl instead of hanging down, and some, like the Beagle, tend to hold their tails vertically when relaxed.
 Understanding what your dog’s tail looks like in its relaxed state will help you better understand when it is trying to communicate a different emotion.

 The 5 Common Reasons Why Dogs Wag Their Tails

-Let’s consider some of the most common reasons dogs wag or move their tails, and what exactly their tails look like.
+Let’s consider some of the most common reasons dogs wag or move their tails and what exactly their tails look like.

 1. Happiness